crossbario/crossbar/docs/pages/administration/auth/Dynamic-Authenticators.md

 ## Data the authenticator can set

-I many methods, the authenticator need only return the `authrole` which it determines.
+In many methods, the authenticator need only return the `authrole` which it determines.

 It can, however, also always return an `authid` and a `realm`.
 In cases where these are provided by the client, this allows overwriting the clients' requests for these.